Using SLAs for Better Vulnerability Management & Remediation: Improving Developer’s Workflow

 Why get SLA?

 SLAs give a clear direction to the counterparts who are working to resolve an issue or solve a specific problem.
-According to industry research and Appsec Phoenix data, it normally takes between 180-290 days to remediate all vulnerabilities on a corporate network.
+According to industry research and Phoenix Security data, it normally takes between 180-290 days to remediate all vulnerabilities on a corporate network.

 Companies aim for high-risk vulnerabilities first, and it certainly shortens your time to fix the flaws.
 An SLA is effective to set the time interval for fixing vulnerabilities, but executives should use a data-driven approach to decide all factors of the agreement including service, time intervals, obligations and penalties.